2023 tours sold out! 2024 dates and prices coming soon

 This 16 day women’s textiles tour is fully escorted by retreat|recreate host Susan Rees-Osborne and our fabulous local Moroccan guide.
 We commence in famous Casablanca, home of the architecturally stunning Hassan II Mosque – we’ll enjoy a guided tour of this extraordinary building.
 Next we’ll travel to Morocco’s capital Rabat with its breathtakingly beautiful Kashbah of the Oudaias, and visit the exquisite and UNESCO World Heritage listed ancient Roman ruins of Volubilis nearby before spending the night in the historic town of Meknes.
 We’ll explore the Meknes square and the tiny lanes of the medina and maybe even try a camel burger for lunch!
 Moving on, we head north to the enchanting town of Chefchaouen for a couple of days.
 Chefchaouen is known as The Blue Pearl due to its pretty blue-washed medina.
 We’ll relax here, explore and perhaps seek out some of Morocco’s finest carpets woven from wool sourced in the nearby in the Rif mountains.
 The sound of the call to prayer floating over this magical little town is something you’ll remember forever.

 The next highlight of our tour is spending a few days in Fes.
 Dodging laden donkeys, we’ll wander the tiny lanes of the sprawling Fes medina with its handcraft souks and tanneries virtually unchanged from medieval times.
 A guided artisan tour of the medina will allow us a very special behind-the-scenes experience, visiting various handcraft studios featuring leather workers, copper etchers, wood carvers, weavers and the famous dyers quarter with its 11th century tanneries.
-A hands-on workshops in Fes in bookbinding promises to be a highlight of the trip.
+A hands-on workshop in Fes in zellige mosaics promises to be a highlight of the trip.
 We’ll also head to a rural Sunday market and meet the women of a local carpet co-op, providing the opportunity for deeper discussion and cultural exchange.